 Chipset: Z390 | Memory: (4) DIMM, 64GB, DDR4-4266 | PCIe slots: x16, x16 (x8), x16 (x4), (3) x1 | Video ports: HDMI | USB ports: (10) rear IO, (7) internal | Storage: (3) M.2, (6) SATA | Network: Ethernet, 1733Mbps 802.11ac | Lighting: Heatsink and DIMM slots RGB, (2) RGBW headers

-It overclocks as well as or better than other Z390 board we've tested, and it comes with useful extras such as triple M.2 slots, Intel Wi-Fi Wave2 and Ethernet, along with flashy options like Aura-RGB lighting.
+It overclocks as well as (or better than) other Z390 boards we've tested, and it comes with useful extras such as triple M.2 slots, Intel Wi-Fi Wave2 and Ethernet, along with flashy options like Aura-RGB lighting.
 There's room for more than one graphics card, and the built-in audio is top notch.

 Other options include the MSI Z390 Gaming Pro Carbon AC and Asus ROG Maximus XI Hero (Wi-Fi).
 We find Asus boards usually work just a bit better than the competition, but any of the boards we've mentioned should please any gamer.
 If this isn't for you, here are the best gaming motherboards.

 Nvidia GeForce RTX 2080 Super